haotian-c/SoS_time_shift_DL/model_training/README.md

 The reconstruction field is the central 50-pixel-wide lateral region, which corresponds to the area covered by all steered transmissions.

 - Uses GPU-accelerated ray-tracing synthesis for rapid generation of time-shift map and SoS pairs, via the `../ray_tracing_synthesis/ray_tracing_synthesis.py` module.
 - Data preparation (image loading, synthesis, and batch assembly) for 1.2 million ray-tracing data is handled by multiple CPU processes running asynchronously in the background.
-This ensures training data is readily available for the GPU training loop, maximizing throughput and minimizing idle time.
+Data are buffered in an in-memory queue and consumed by the GPU training loop in real time.

 ## Usage